-The key is to keep a close eye on the movement in value of various kinds of stocks, so that you can get in at a level that's appropriate for you, and get out a short time later – one to four days is common – with a profit.
+The key is to keep a close eye on the movement in value of various kinds of securities, so that you can get in at a level that's appropriate for you, and get out a short time later – one to four days is common – with a profit.
 However, some traders may choose to keep their position open for weeks, depending on their strategy.
-Choosing to keep the position open will mean traders may have to pay a holding cost, either positive or negative, depending on the direction of their trade and the applicable holding rate.
+Choosing to keep the position open will mean traders may have to pay a holding cost, depending on the direction of their trade and the applicable holding rate.

-In this way it differs vastly from other strategies, like position trading, often employed by institutional investors, among others, who hold their assets for many years.
-Generally, these investors will look to ride the asset’s price ups and downs, only cashing out when the asset’s value has reached an advanced or mature stage, having risen significantly.
+In this way, swing trading differs vastly from long-term trading strategies, such as position trading.
+It is often employed by institutional investors, who tend to hold their assets for many years.
+These investors look to ride the asset price's ups and downs, only cashing out when the asset’s value has reached an advanced or mature stage, having risen significantly.

 Due to inherent fluctuations in many of the world's currencies, some traders develop forex swing trading strategies to benefit from crashes.
 These can be the result of economic or political instability in one or several countries.
 For instance, traders can buy low and then sell when the value of currencies rise as they recover, perhaps supported by national central banks or international lenders.
 Learn more about how to trade on forex news.